Best free Android games

 The game's been offered for free with some hefty advertising over it thanks to the developer being based in Norway - which only received paid-for app sales support recently.
-A paid version may arrive soon, but Wordfeud remains free right now.
+However, a paid version is now available if you're so inclined.

 Very similar in style and concept to Xbox and Xbox 360 retro classic Geometry Wars.
 In fact, one might legally be able to get away with calling it a right old rip-off.
 Android PewPew is a rock-hard 2D shooting game packed with alternate game modes.

 It's a bit rough around the edges and requires a powerful phone to run smoothly, but when it does it's a fantastic thing.